 This program supports full-time faculty investigators in biomedical, behavioral, clinical and social sciences at academic institutions in the United States who are eligible to receive NIH funding.
 We encourage applications from interdisciplinary research teams, underrepresented minority applicants and faculty at all ranks.
-Read about prior awardees.
+Read about our 2018 and prior years awardees.

 Emphasis is placed on scientific merit and likelihood that the work will advance to a more definitive clinical trial.
 Applications responsive to this RFA should focus on medical rehabilitation of a broad range of chronic diseases and acute conditions, (e.g., muscle, bone, or joint diseases; neurodegenerative or neurodevelopmental diseases; cognitive traumatic injury [e.g., SCI, TBI]; stroke; cancer; aging/frailty; or post-surgical rehabilitation).